 Learn the ins-and-outs of sales management, including the processes, tools, responsibilities, and skills needed for sales leadership success.

-Check out this high-level overview of sales management and everything involved.
-Then, continue reading for a detailed breakdown of each sales management area.
+Check out this high-level overview of sales management and a detailed breakdown of each sales management area:

 Sales management is typically broken down into a process comprised of four major components: creating a sales plan, hiring and training a team, managing sales operations, and analyzing the results of operations.
 A sales manager is responsible for each of these components in an effort to hit or exceed established team revenue targets or other team sales goals.

 Let’s take a look at each component in a little more detail:

 Sales managers are in charge of creating a sales plan — a written document that outlines the entire sales strategy for selling your product or service.
 This sales plan guides the creation of your sales team and their actions by defining processes and best practices to follow.
 Whether you are managing a team of two or 100, your sales plan should include the following:

 The sales team structure outlines how you’ll organize your sales team, including a breakdown of each member’s responsibilities.
 Sales managers need to pick the right structure that fits their business goals and culture.
 There are three popular sales structures to choose from: the island, the assembly line, and the pod.

 In this sales structure, each sales rep controls the entire sales process for themselves, from prospecting and qualifying to closing the sale.
 Each reports directly to you.
 Sometimes reps will even continue to manage the account post-sale, making this a great structure for building long-term personal relationships with clients.

 Who’s it for: The sales reps in the island structure tend to be experienced self-starters who relish being lone-wolves.
 It is best suited for companies that sell into established markets with high levels of competition where personal relationships are essential.
 Think real-estate, financial services, or insurance organizations.